JDemetraDocumentation/JDemetra-documentation/pages/case-studies/revision-ao.md

 coefficient values are now fixed, hence the absence of p-values, scores and of the correlation of estimates matrix in the *Summary*.
-The original outlier (April 2006) is still in the refreshed model, with its fixed coefficient (its status went from "pre-specified to "fixed").
+The original outlier (April 2006) is still in the refreshed model, with its fixed coefficient (its status went from "pre-specified" to "fixed").
 The only difference is the addition of an intervention variable for the added month, September 2020.
 It can be seen at the end of the *Summary* and in the *Regressor* panel.